California State Polytechnic University - Pomona Data & Information Overview

 - Retention and Graduation Rates

 How Well Is California State Polytechnic University - Pomona Ranked?

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Cal Poly Pomona is ranked #475 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to College Factual's 2023 analysis, Cal Poly Pomona is ranked #425 out of 2,241 schools in the nation that were analyzed for overall quality.

 Is It Hard to Get Into Cal Poly Pomona?

 California State Polytechnic University - Pomona has an acceptance rate of 65%, which means the school is serious about who it admits.
 Take your time in putting together a strong application that highlights why you are a good fit for Cal Poly Pomona.

 Average Test Scores

 About 95% of students accepted to Cal Poly Pomona submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 500 and 610.
 Math scores were between 510 and 640.